Rama Krishna Math in hyderabad

 At the age of nine Sri Ramakrisna was invested, according to brahmin custom, with the sacred thread, and initiated into the Gayatri mantra, a Vedic prayer.
 He was thenceforward allowed to do the worship of the household deity, Rama.
 He manifested religious moods.
 He would often remain for a long time absorbed in God, losing all outward consciousness.
 He used to go alone into the woods, find a solitary place, and there meditate for hours under the shade of a tree.

 Many wandering monks would halt and rest at Kamarpukur on their way to Puri, the well-known place of pilgrimage.
 A rich man of the village had built a guesthouse for the pilgrims and had also made it a practice to provide them with food.
 As a young boy, Sri Ramakrisna was often in their company and would do small services for them, and they loved him.
+During his early teens, the ideal of a monastic life attracted Sri Ramakrisna, but he soon gave up the idea, thinking to himself, “To renounce the world just for one’s own liberation is selfishness.
+I must do something that will be of benefit to all mankind.”

 Within a short time after his investiture with the sacred thread, there occurred an incident which showed his keen spiritual under¬standing.
 An important gathering of pundits took place at the house of a rich man of the village on the occasion of a memorial service.
 At this meeting there arose a controversy regarding a complicated philosophical question, and the scholars could not arrive at any correct solution.
 Sri Ramakrisna and other young boys were present to see the fun.
 While his friends were enjoying themselves mimicking the gestures of the pundits, Sri Ramakrisna was seated silently by an elderly scholar and was listening intently to the discussion.
 Suddenly he touched the pundit and whispered in his ear.
 The elderly man listened attentively to Sri Ramakrisna’s words, and seeing immediately that the boy had given a cogent solution, he stood up with him on his shoulder and repeated it to the company.
 All the pundits praised young Ramakrisna and blessed him with all their heart.
 And the villagers marvelled at his understanding.